Table of Contents

 7. Manage time effectively

 Ineffective time management can cause significant stress for college students.
 Approximately 87% of college students said they would perform better in their classes if they had better time management skills.
-Experiencing college life for the first time can make it tempting to choose social life over schoolwork.
+One study found that 78% of students have struggled with time management at some point during school.

 Developing time management strategies helps you stay organized and better prioritize your most important tasks.
 Writing down your upcoming assignments and exams in a planner or on your phone can help you know what’s next and prioritize your time.
 When you know you have to study or do an assignment, you can schedule your day accordingly.
 Effective time management can help improve academic performance and keep you organized, which, in turn, can lower stress and anxiety.